Composition of Mars: Primary rocks and minerals

 Using SAM's mass spectrometer, scientists measured isotopes of helium, neon, and argon that cosmic rays produce as they go through rock.
 The fewer of these isotopes they find, the more recently the rock has been exposed near the surface.
 The 4-billion-year-old lakebed rock drilled by Curiosity was uncovered between 30 million and 110 million years ago by winds which sandblasted away 2 meters of overlying rock.
 Next, they hope to find a site tens of millions of years younger by drilling close to an overhanging outcrop.

 The absorbed dose and dose equivalent from galactic cosmic rays and solar energetic particles on the Martian surface for ~300 days of observations during the current solar maximum was measured.
 These measurements are necessary for human missions to the surface of Mars, to provide microbial survival times of any possible extant or past life, and to determine how long potential organic biosignatures can be preserved.
 This study estimates that a few meters drill is necessary to access possible biomolecules.
 The actual absorbed dose measured by the Radiation Assessment Detector (RAD) is 76 mGy/yr at the surface.
-Based on these measurements, for a round trip Mars surface mission with 180 days (each way) cruise, and 500 days on the Martian surface for this current solar cycle, an astronaut would be exposed to a total mission dose equivalent of ~1.01 sievert.
+Based on these measurements, for a round-trip Mars surface mission with 180 days (each way) cruise, and 500 days on the Martian surface for this current solar cycle, an astronaut would be exposed to a total mission dose equivalent of ~1.01 sievert.
 Exposure to 1 sievert is associated with a 5 percent increase in risk for developing fatal cancer.
 NASA's current lifetime limit for increased risk for its astronauts operating in low-Earth orbit is 3 percent.
 Maximum shielding from galactic cosmic rays can be obtained with about 3 meters of Martian soil.

 The samples examined were probably once mud that for millions to tens of millions of years could have hosted living organisms.
 This wet environment had neutral pH, low salinity, and variable redox states of both iron and sulfur species.
 These types of iron and sulfur could have been used by living organisms.
 C, H, O, S, N, and P were measured directly as key biogenic elements, and by inference, P is assumed to have been there as well.
 The two samples, John Klein and Cumberland, contain basaltic minerals, Ca-sulfates, Fe oxide/hydroxides, Fe-sulfides, amorphous material, and trioctahedral smectites (a type of clay).
-Basaltic minerals in the mudstone are similar to those in nearby aeoliandeposits.
+Basaltic minerals in the mudstone are similar to those in nearby aeolian deposits.
 However, the mudstone has far less Fe-forsterite plus magnetite, so Fe-forsterite (type of olivine) was probably altered to form smectite (a type of clay) and magnetite.
 A Late Noachian/EarlyHesperian or younger age indicates that clay mineral formation on Mars extended beyond Noachian time; therefore, in this location neutral pH lasted longer than previously thought.